Poland's top court rules against abortions due to fetal defects | DW | 22.10.2020

 Chief justice Julia Przylebska said in the ruling that existing legislation allowing the abortion of malformed fetuses was "incompatible" with the constitution.

-The ruling on the country's abortion law, which is already one of the most restrictive in Europe, means that Poland has implemented a near-total ban on abortion in the heavily Catholic country.
+The ruling on the country's abortion law, which is already one of the most restrictive in Europe, further restricts abortion access in the heavily Catholic country.

+After the ruling goes into effect, abortion will only be permissible in the case of rape, incest or a threat to the mother's health and life.
+Just two judges out of the 13-member court did not back the majority ruling.

 The ruling came after conservatives from the governing right-wing Law and Justice (PiS) party submitted a motion to the tribunal, asking them to review the law.